3 Day Blacksmithing Course -

 About the Course

-The course will start with a short health and safety talk, followed by an explanation of the workings of the fire, fire control and working heat colours.
+Learn blacksmithing with master blacksmith Pete Smith at Bluefoot Forge on the English/Welsh border.
+This 3 day course is suitable for beginners and all those with experience and will start by unravelling the mysteries of the fire.
 Pete will do a demonstration on basic hammer skills, techniques and working rhythm, whilst also demonstrating process and process design, to create the first artefact you will make.

 As the course progresses new skills will be added via narrated demonstration and you will have the opportunity to make another artefact.
 As you increase your skills portfolio, your ability to design a process for the creation of your own artefact will also be expanding.
 This learn/make process will continue up until lunch on the third day.